Sradelat/TimeDilationExperiment/README.md

 # Time Dilation Calculator (Complete)
 *Is there a sweet spot with travel velocity in relation to time dilation?*

-This project is the spawn of a fun idea I had while thinking about time dilation.

 ### What is this?

 This is an exploration and compilation of ideas relative to time dilation.
 I document my discoveries